Piriyapong39/project_manage_accouting/readme.md

 12-1-25

     - create method remove file                                         -- done
+    - fix sql => in get data endpoint must start with tb_accounting and then find transaction *** start with userId     -- done
+    - when create transaction must affect to balance in tb_account      -- done

+13-1-25

+    - map response in get data          -- in progress
+    - if delete accounting => The transaction and slip will be deleted      -- done
+    - create transaction fail but slip is saved         -- will fix it later
     - create and design total summary   -- in progress
-    - fix sql => in get data endpoint must start with tb_accounting and then find transaction *** start with userId     -- in progress
-    - when create transaction must affect to balance in tb_account      -- in progress